tirsdag/BigYearPWA/backend/README.md

 - The frontend sends `X-Device-Id` (a UUID stored in `localStorage`).
 - The backend stores data per `device_id`.

+Persistence model (Blob-only):
+- The full sync payload is stored as one JSON document per device at `device/{deviceId}/sync/full.json`.
+- Uploaded files are stored under `device/{deviceId}/...`.

 This avoids building login UI initially.
 If you want real multi-device accounts later, we can add auth (email+password/JWT or Apple Sign-In) and map devices to users.

 ## Run locally